Feistel Ciphers

 - Permutation.
 We swap the elements within the block.
 This doesn’t alter the frequency of the single words, but alters the groups of words (n-grams).
 Permutation is a linear transformation: product with a permutation matrix.

 - Combination.
-Every ciphertext element is function of (ideally all) the elements of the plaintext (similarly to Hill cipher).
+Every ciphertext element is function of (ideally all) the elements of the plaintext.
 Still a linear transformation.

 Confusion.
 Making hard to invert the relation between plaintext and ciphertext obtained once the key has been fixed.